-The East Georgia State College (EGSC) RN to BSN Bridge Nursing Program entails a total of 120 credit hours (including 60 core credit requirements hours, 30 credit hours of lower level nursing credits and 30 upper division nursing credit hours).
-The EGSC RN to BSN Bridge Nursing Program requires students to have an unrestricted State of Georgia registered professional nursing license.
-Upon meeting criteria for admission into the RN to BSN Nursing Program, proof of a valid and unrestricted Georgia registered professional nursing license and submission of all nursing program documentation, RN to BSN students will receive the 30 credit hours of lower nursing credits that are held in escrow toward the BSN degree.
-The remaining 30 credit hours earned through successful completion of EGSC upper division nursing courses will make the RN to BSN Bridge nursing program student eligible for graduation with a Bachelor of Science in Nursing (BSN) degree from EGSC.
+The East Georgia State College (EGSC) RN-BSN Bridge Nursing Program entails a total of 120 credit hours (including 60 core credit requirements hours, 30 credit hours of lower level nursing credits and 30 upper division nursing credit hours).
+The EGSC RN-BSN Bridge Nursing Program requires students to have an unrestricted State of Georgia registered professional nursing license.
+Upon meeting criteria for admission into the RN-BSN Nursing Program, proof of a valid and unrestricted Georgia registered professional nursing license and submission of all nursing program documentation, RN-BSN students will receive the 30 credit hours of lower nursing credits that are held in escrow toward the BSN degree.
+The remaining 30 credit hours earned through successful completion of EGSC upper division nursing courses will make the RN-BSN Bridge nursing program student eligible for graduation with a Bachelor of Science in Nursing (BSN) degree from EGSC.
 For more information on this program, see the Nursing Department site or contact Dr. Sylvia Rozier.

 - Graduation from an associate degree or diploma registered nurse program.